Scotland

 For a more interactive day out, a 20-minute drive south-east is Quince Honey Farm.
 Both adults and children will enjoy guided tours of the honey farms and seeing how honey is processed.
 Witness bees in action at the bee exhibition, guaranteeing this to be a unique outing.

 Village life can be experienced at Appledore and Instow, which are both nestled on the confluence of rivers Taw and Torridge.
 Appledore is a charming shipbuilding village where a pub lunch with a view overlooking the river can be enjoyed at The Beaver Inn.
-Instow has a beautiful beach, and along the railway line visitors should see the Instow Signal Box, an iconic historical landmark.
+Instow has a beautiful beach and along the railway line visitors should see the Instow Signal Box, an iconic historical landmark.
 A boat trip between these two villages adds that extra element of fun to a daytrip to this area.

 Falmouth is an idyllic town on the South Coast of Cornwall.
 Home to many amazing eateries, beaches, attractions and independent shops, there is plenty to do in the area.
 Thanks to it’s deep harbour there are often huge ships just off the coast, as well as a range of smaller vessels, giving it a European feel.